On March 7th, after noticing some strangeness with Dominic's left side, his mom took him to the Doctor.

 Dominic fought everyday and was willing to do whatever was necessary.
 We are continuing his fight and hope you will support his hero fund so no child has to hear the words “there is nothing more we can do”.
 Part of Dominic’s tumor is being used for research right now and his corneas have given back a New Jersey mans sight.
 Dominic’s legacy WILL continue.

-Donations made to Pray for Dominic have funded a St. Baldrick’s Research Grant for Loic Deleyrolle Ph.D.
-Dr. Deleyrolle is researching targeted therapies for brain tumors at the University of Florida.
+Donations made to the Pray for Dominic Fund have funded a St. Baldrick’s Research Grant for Loic Deleyrolle Ph.D. and a St. Baldrick's Scholar Grant for Lan Hoang-Minh Ph.D.
+Drs.
+Deleyrolle and Hoang-Minh are researching therapies for high-grade gliomas.

 The St. Baldrick’s Foundation is guided by a Scientific Advisory Committee, comprised of leading experts in the childhood cancer community, to ensure that every dollar makes the greatest impact for kids with cancer.